karenpayneoregon/karenpayneoregon.github.io/csharp/Aricles/NewToYou1/LocalFunctionsAndAssertsion.md

  Coders nine times out of ten when first starting to write code when stuck seek advice in various forums.
 The majority of replies that answer a question are not robust and the coder asking tend to not dissect the code or see if the code can be improved.
 Couple this with no unit testing is a recipe for issues down the road.

+ :heavy_check_mark: Both finished classes and file are in this folder.

  A good example, coder want to read a comma-delimited file as shown below.

  ```